Business Lawyer Atlanta

 An SBA loan provides a guarantee to lenders and banks for the money that they share with small business owners.
 This guarantee safeguards the creditors by promising to cover some of the loan if the company owner defaults on the loan.

-When a business applies for an SBA loan, then it’s really applying for a commercial loan by means of a bank or approved SBA lender, structured according to SBA requirements and including an SBA guarantee.
+When a business applies for an SBA loan, it’s really applying for a commercial loan by means of a bank or approved SBA lender, structured according to SBA requirements and including an SBA guarantee.

 Since the SBA loan alleviates risk in the loan process, it opens up lending to entrepreneurs and business owners who might not otherwise be lent money.